 Dave Evans is Senior Vice President & Chief Financial Officer of Moda Health, one of Oregon’s largest privately held companies serving almost two million members across five western states.
 He oversees financial, treasury, regulatory, and information services.
 A native Portlander, Dave brings to his role both intimate knowledge of local markets and broad expertise in financial planning and budget management.
 Prior to assuming his current position in 2011, Dave served as controller of Moda Health (then The ODS Companies) for almost a decade.
 He is an active certified public accountant who earned his bachelor’s degree at Oregon State University.
 Dave volunteers in the mentoring program for the Oregon Society of Certified Public Accountants and remains engaged with the American Institute of CPAs.
 He is active in the Portland community, currently serving on the board of the Assistance League and on Metro’s oversight committee for the Oregon Zoo.

-Kim Heiting joined NW Natural in 1998 and is now Chief Marketing and Communications Officer.
+Kim Heiting joined NW Natural in 1998 and is now a Senior Vice President of Operations and Chief Marketing Officer.
 She has held positions in advertising, marketing, consumer information and internet services and public relations.
 Kim has an undergraduate degree in Communication from the University of Iowa and a Master of Science in Communication from Northwestern University.
 Kim volunteers her time with several organizations, serves on the Marketing Committee of American Gas Association and currently serves on the LifeWorks NW Marketing Committee.